From Pena Palace to the Moorish Castle, it's easy to see why Sintra, Portugal ranks with the most wondrous historic cities on Earth.

-Anywhere else these would be showstoppers, but in Sintra, they are just the opening acts.
-Arguably, the three most impressive sites are the Pena National Palace, the Islamic castle, and the Monserrate estate.
+Anywhere else, architectural specimens like these would be showstoppers.
+But in Sintra — a half-hour drive from the capital city of Lisbon — they are just the opening acts.
+Arguably, the three most impressive sites are the Pena National Palace, the Moorish Castle, and the Monserrate Estate.

-The impressive fortress walls wind up and down the hillsides, and on less foggy days offer spectacular views of the surrounding countryside.
-They also, in certain angles, look a bit like Great Wall of China.
+The impressive fortress walls still wind up and down the hillsides.
+On less foggy days, it offers spectacular views of the surrounding country.
+At certain angles, the walls almost resemble those of the Great Wall of China.

 The Monserrate Estate